junesirius/junesirius.github.io/_posts/Supernatural/2024-11-01-SPN-Angelic-black-death.md

 "What if," Dean holds out a finger, but still locks his eyes on that spot on the floor, not out of the contemplate, "what if you become human?"

 The room falls silent, Dean looks up to meet two x-ray gazes that are so sharp that he almost can feel the cut on his skin.
 He shifts his feet uncomfortably.
 "Hear me out, you said humans can't get infected by this angelic black death, right?
-And you had been back to Heaven before even without or with little of your grace.
+And you had been back to Heaven before even without or with little of your grace, so I'm guessing the pure human-human is different from the you-human.
 So think of being a human like having a dose of vaccine, what if we somehow drain your grace to *almost* like a human, keep it safe, you go there, poke around, solve the problem, and come back juicing up again, voila, problem solved."

 "Dean," Sam sighs, "I don't even want to start on how many things can go wrong there."